 The Earthquake Trail begins at the Bear Valley Picnic Area, across from the visitor center.
 This short paved loop explores an area within the San Andreas Fault zone.
 Interpretive signs describe the geological forces at work, and a section of fence that moved 16 feet from its original location during the 1906 San Francisco earthquake is a sobering example of their power.
 You might also spot the occasional mule deer drinking from a creek that runs along part of the trail.

 The Lighthouse Visitor Center, at the end of Sir Frances Drake Boulevard, has exhibits about wildflowers, whales, seals, birds and maritime history.
 From the parking lot it is a .4-mile, mostly uphill walk to the building.
 Open Fri.-Mon.
-10-4:30 (additional Thurs. hours possible during the summer months).
+10-4:30.
 Closed Christmas.
 Phone (415) 669-1534.

 The Kenneth C. Patrick Visitor Center, off Sir Frances Drake Boulevard at Drakes Beach, is open Sat.-Sun. and holidays 9:30-4:30, Dec.
 26 through mid-Apr. (staffing permitting).
 Phone (415) 669-1250 for updated information.